 Software-Related Recalls of Health Information Technology and Other Medical Devices: Implications for FDA Regulation of Digital Health – Milbank Quarterly, September 12, 2017.
 The innovation of medical IT has the potential to save lives, but even a small “glitch” can harm patients.
 Our study found hundreds of recalls of flawed devices that affected millions of patients.
 Examples include electronic medical records that provide info about the wrong patient and “physician support” devices that miscalculate the dosage of medication.
 But the FDA is set to deregulate these devices.

-New study explains why so many cancer drugs don’t work – Why do so many cancer patients take medications that drain their energy and joy of living but don’t benefit them?
+2016 study explains why so many cancer drugs don’t work – Why do so many cancer patients take medications that drain their energy and joy of living but don’t benefit them?
 The answer: since 2008, FDA has not required new cancer drugs to prove they help patients live longer.
 After the drugs were approved, 18 were found to not extend patients’ lives at all, and only one of the drugs is proven to improve patients’ quality of life.
 But these ineffective cancer drugs cost just as much.

 Lack of African Americans in Breast Cancer Studies Results in Less Effective Treatment and Higher Death Rate – The disparity in breast cancer mortality between Black and White women has widened in our country’s most populated states.
 Cancer experts usually conclude that although there have been advances in breast cancer screening, prevention and treatment, these advances have not been equally available to Black and White patients.